 This is a legal encyclopedia with a comprehensive set of brief articles on topics in current federal law.
 This is a great place to start to understand the law for a specific area, with references to judicial history.

 A browseable and searchable U.S. Constitution, with an overview of how it has been interpreted over time and discussions of the Supreme Court’s latest opinions.
 This is a great place to start for understanding constitutional law.

-Try searching in Wikipedia by topic or popular name of a bill or statute.
-Wikipedia articles on these include links to the official U.S. Code.
+Search in Wikipedia by topic or popular name for links to the official U.S. Code.

-To narrow results to a specific bill or law or related documents, use the official public law or bill number.
+To narrow results, use the official public law or bill number citation.
 Numbers can be found in Congress.gov, Wikipedia, U.S. Code, etc.